lodgeit-labs/accounts-assessor/README.md

 * livestock (standalone)
 * division 7A loan calculator

-We use it at http://www.nobleaccounting.com.au, along with a proprietary (but free) frontend in the form of a Microsoft Excel plugin, to automate accounting tasks.
+We use it at http://www.nobleaccounting.com.auto automate reporting and auditing tasks.

+, along with a proprietary (but free) frontend in the form of a Microsoft Excel plugin,

 ## investment calculator
 The most complex endpoint is the investment calculator; it validates and processes financial data of a financial entity for a given period:
 * bank statements
-* raw general ledger input
+* general ledger transactions
-* change in investment unit values
+* forex and investments
-* (SMSF member accounting - fixme)
+* Australian SMSF accounting
-* (livestock accounting information - fixme)
+* livestock accounting

 ![screenshot](sources/static/docs/readme/ic-sheets.png?raw=true)

-It automates some of the usual accounting procedures, like tax calculations, and it generates balance sheets, trial balances, investment report and other types of reports.
+It automates some accounting procedures, like tax calculations, and generates balance sheets, trial balances, investment report and other types of reports.

 ![screenshot](sources/static/docs/readme/ic-result.png?raw=true)

 ## livestock calculator
 ![screenshot](sources/static/docs/readme/livestock-standalone-sheet.png?raw=true)
 ![screenshot](sources/static/docs/readme/livestock-standalone-result.png?raw=true)

 ## depreciation calculator